POLICIES

 7. Reporting & Documentation

-- All safeguarding concerns, accidents, or incidents must be documented and reported to the DLP.
+• All safeguarding concerns and incidents must be documented and reported to the DLP

-- Serious concerns about a child's welfare must be escalated through appropriate safeguarding channels.
+• Serious welfare concerns must be escalated through appropriate safeguarding channels

 Signed: Rafal Lechicki